Evaluating 5G Networks for U-Space Applications: Insights from Dense Urban Measurement Campaign: Measurement Result and Discussion

 \subsection{Impact of Network Deployment}

-In the following, we present and discuss the result obtained for the four different networks serving the study area, within \ac{LTE} B3 \ac{NR} n78 networks.
+In the following, we present and discuss the result obtained for the four different networks serving the study area, within B3 (\ac{LTE}) and n78 (\ac{NR}) networks.
 Referred here as Network A, B, C and D for the sake of confidentiality.
 It should be noted that although these networks operate within the same frequency band, they do not share additional characteristics, having distinct and independent network deployments and configurations.

 Fig.~\ref{fig:DifferentNetworkOperator} show the obtained \ac{CDF} for the measured \ac{SINR} within the \acp{UAV} flying at an altitude of 60\,m.
 Analyzing the obtained results, we can observe how the different network deployments and configurations can significantly influence the \acp{UAV} performance, with median values differing by approximately 10\,dB when considering \ac{LTE}.
 Therefore, these results underscore the importance of optimal deployments and configurations to support U-space operations, highlighting the need for effective network planning and optimization to reshape current networks or guide future 6G ones.